 Young adults and teens and who need more rest are more likely to have aggressive behaviors.

 - Watch out for the bulge.

 Those who are sleep deprived tend to over eat or over indulge in sugar or unhealthy food choices.
 (Hmmm.
 That one hits close to home.)

 - Zombies on campus.

 A sleepless night can cause you to be less alert or less aware of your surrounding which may cause falls, clumsy maneuvering, or forgetfulness throughout the day.

 - What’s the buzz?

-Caffeine and nicotine usage increases for some who are in need of an extra energy surge.
+Caffeine and nicotine usage increases for some who are tired and in need of an extra energy surge.